 And I confess they are usually so pretty and shiny and precious that I don’t keep them in the kitchen in case they get covered in food.
 Which means I write down my recipe variations at some later point (and can’t recall what random spice selection I used).

-So I was delighted to have the opportunity to test out the Chef’s notebook from Stone.
-It had never occurred to me before that professional chefs made use of notebooks to record their experiements and creations but it makes perfect sense.
+So the opportunity to test out the Chef’s notebook from Stone was delightful.
+It had never occurred to me before that professional chefs made use of notebooks to record their experiments and creations but it makes perfect sense.

 Size – how big is it?

-First up this is nicely sized notebook with a vegan leather cover.
+First up, the notebook is nicely sized with a vegan leather cover.
 It is similar in size to my Moleskine page a day.
 As this goes everywhere with me I know how easy it is to throw in a bag or have in your working space.

 What’s the paper like?

 The paper is amazing.
 It feels lovely and luxurious.
-This is exciting as the paper is waterproof and grease proof and made from offcuts of stone that would usually be wasted.
+The paper is waterproof and greaseproof.
+Excitingly it is made from stone offcuts stone that would usually be wasted.

 Will the storage pocket hold all my random bits of paper?

 I initially thought the back pocket was a bit small.
-However I then realised the benefit; I could actually see what was in.
-This is vital when your hands are potentially going to be covered with something sticky and dumping the contents of the pocket on the side probably isn’t an option.
+However, I then realised the benefit; I could actually see what was in.
+Let’s face it, your hands are potentially going to be covered with something sticky.
+Dumping the content on the side isn’t going to be an option.